eXPerience83/DKNCloud-HAS/README.md

 This integration uses an API client (in `airzone_api.py`) to:
 - Authenticate via the `/users/sign_in` endpoint.
-- Retrieve installations via the `/installation_relations` endpoint.
+- Retrieve installations via the `/installation_relations` endpoint (using user_email and user_token in query parameters).
 - Retrieve devices for each installation via the `/devices` endpoint.
-- Control actions are implemented by sending events via the `/events` endpoint.
+- Send control events via the `/events` endpoint.

 Additionally, a sensor platform is included to record the temperature from the probe (`local_temp`), enabling historical data and automations.